- supination external rotation fractures are the equivalent of Weber B frx;

 - Operative Versus Nonoperative Treatment of Unstable Lateral Malleolar Fractures: A Randomized Multicenter Trial

-- When is a simple fracture of the lateral malleolus not so simple?
+- When is a simple fracture of the lateral malleolus not so simple? how to assess stability, which ones to fix and the role of the deltoid ligament.

 - Surgical Treatment: